MurigaP/murigap/README.md

 # Hello, my name is Peterson Muchiri:
-Seasoned full stack developer!
+A Seasoned software engineer!

-Passionate about changing the world through technology & making it a better place!
+I'm passionate about changing the world through technology & making it a better place!
 Enthusiastic in solving day to day civic challenges by providing real time tech solutions.

+I hear in bytes & write code on steroids.🧑🏼‍💻